pgarbrecht/family-gains-backend/README.md

 A fullstack MERN website created by Phil Garbrecht, for his small business Family Gains.
 Users can view different products, and the admin has full crud capabilities for the products once logged into the admin dashboard.

 ## Project Links
+* Link to Deployed Application (Frontend): https://family-gains.herokuapp.com
+* Link to Deployed Application (Backend): https://family-gains-backend.herokuapp.com/products
+* Link to GitHub Repository (Frontend): https://github.com/pgarbrecht/family-gains-frontend
 * Link to GitHub Repository (Backend): https://github.com/pgarbrecht/family-gains-backend
-* Link to GitHub Repository (Frontend): https://github.com/pgarbrecht/family-gains-frontend
-* Link to Deployed Application (Backend): https://family-gains-backend.herokuapp.com/products
-* Link to Deployed Application (Frontend): https://family-gains.herokuapp.com/

 ## API Overview
 This backend is a RESTFUL API that serves responses to the front end for the Family Gains website.
 In order to install and access it locally, and for more information on the project overall, please view the front end repo readme.
 Requests can be made to this API through the front end application or through Postman using raw JSON data that matches the following body format (for POST or PUT request): <br />